 IT Security Specialists Defend an Organization’s Information Systems.

-Workforce demand for computer security specialists is high across all organizational structures and verticals, including corporations, schools, medical practices, as well as public enterprises and government agencies.
-According to the U.S. Bureau of Labor Statistics, IT security specialist employment will explode by 37% from 2012 to 2022, over 3x faster than the 11% average for all occupations, placing it among the nation's fastest growing career paths.
+Workforce demand for computer security specialists is high across all organizational structures and verticals, including corporations, schools, medical practices, and government agencies.
+According to the U.S. Bureau of Labor Statistics, the IT security specialist job market will grow by 28% from 2016 to 2026, four times faster than the 7% average for all occupations, placing it among the nation's fastest growing career paths.